AkiraBunbun/imstella-porfolio-2.0-uwu-caliza/content/pages/projects/project-three.md

 colors: colors-a
 date: '2023-11-22'
 client: My Awesome Teacher
-description: 'With only 10 hours left until I had to expose '
+description: >-
+  With only 10 hours left until I had to expose in class I had to think out of the box in order to make presentations more faster, so instead of using only powerpoint I decided to create my own presentation app which creates pages embedables into powerpoint making me go even faster, after spending 6 hours making this.
 featuredImage:
   type: ImageBlock
   url: /images/image (2).webp